K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ◎ vSphere Example
-Schema 'cloud_properties' used by the manual network subnet name [String, required]: vSphere 에서 사용하는 network 이름
+Schema 'cloud_properties' used by the manual network subnet name [String, required]: network name used in vSphere

 	Example of manual network: